shraven01/datasciencecoursera/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-#CODE DESCRIPTION:
+##CODE DESCRIPTION:

+At a high-level, the R script first processes the training data and then the test data.
+Then, the processed training and test data is combined.
+Average is then calculated, and finally, two output text files are produced.

-The R script called run_analysis.R that does the following.
+The R script called run_analysis.R performs the following steps for each type of data (training and test):
+Step 1: Load training and test data for subjects.
+In this step list of activity codes and descriptions are also loaded.
+Step 2: Load the features data that contains 561 variables with code and descriptions.
+Step 3: Merge the subject and activity data.
+And then include the Variables with this merged data using a loop.
+While loading the variables, clean and standardize the variables based on http://journal.r-project.org/archive/2012-2/RJournal_2012-2_Baaaath.pdf.
+The variables have been made more descriptive, converted to lower case, replaced '-' with '.'
-Step 1: Load Subject and Activity data for Training and Test Step 2: Extract only the Mean and Standard Deviation variables from the features (which contains a total of 561 variables) Step 3: Merge the Subject and Activity data for Training and Test with Variables extracted in Step 2 Step 4: Calculate the Average for the Training and Test data Step 5: Write the output text files for Mean/Standard Deviation and Average Training and Test data
+Step 4: Calculate the Average by grouping on type of data, subject and activity Step 5: Write the output text files for Mean/Standard Deviation and Average into two separate text files.

 Note:
 1. First the Training data is processed and then the Test data is processed